 Prerequisite: AH 103.
+Co-requisite: AH 112.

 Student will work alongside area phlebotomists to enhance the skills and techniques learned in the "Principles of Phlebotomy" course.
 Student will gain a better understanding of the daily routine, technical procedures, and use of equipment related to phlebotomy.
 Under supervision, students perform daily tasks in venipuncture, capillary sticks, and other phlebotomy procedures.